scalabli/quo/docs/commands.rst

 Command Return Values
 ---------------------

-.. versionadded:: 3.0

-One of the new introductions in quo 3.0 is the full support for return values from command callbacks.
+Just like Click, quo supports return values from command callbacks.
 This enables a whole range of features that were previously hard to implement.